vijay8i/this-and-that/01-build-systems/notes/03-meson-and-ninja-take-2.md

 # Is there such a thing as a perfect build system?
 (Part III)
 (thoughts in progress...)

-In Part II, I left my quest to find a perfect build system, that meets my requirements and preferences, wanting to move forward to build the `ad-hoc` project with *gn* to compare with the experience of building the same using *meson*.
+In Part II, I left my search for a build system that meets my requirements and preferences on a positive note, and wanted to move forward to build the `ad-hoc` project with *gn* to compare with the experience of building the same using *meson*.

 Reading what I wrote again (in Part II), the fairness guy (in me) was